About

-“Your Stormy Ways” is the first single from her upcoming debut EP Hunting Season (to be released spring 2023).
+“Your Stormy Ways” was the first single from the EP, followed by “Beyond the Tide,” “Hunting Season” and “Die in Your Dreams.”
 She also released three additional singles in 2022: “Grabbing a Ghost” (produced by Winston Hauschild); and “the cold makes you” and “fog the mirror” (produced by Paul Cimolini).

 Laura began singing and writing for bands at a young age in and around Vancouver, B.C., Canada, and moved to the Interior where she started performing as a solo artist.
 She released “Run Outta Road” in 2011, written with guitarist Peter Thorne, and a filmed a music video by HunCity Productions that premiered at the South Cariboo Theatre.